3 Day Hiking in Southwest Virginia Itinerary

 More Virginia Outdoor Opportunities

 Again, just minutes north of Roanoke, Carvins Cove is another local favorite hotspot for hiking and biking trails, boating and horseback riding.
 This natural reserve has three parking lot entrances – the Boat Dock, Bennett Springs, and Timberview – depending on what you wish to do.

-Enjoying your stay in Roanoke and wish to see more of it?
-Roanoke has 30-miles of greenway paths that can take you all around the city via foot or bike.
-There are family-friendly picnicking and playground spots dotted throughout.
-For those into more physical fitness, try the work-out equipment along the paths.
 From downtown Roanoke, try the Roanoke River, Mill Mountain and Tinker Creek Greenway that keeps the Roanoke Star on Mill Mountain always in sight and the Roanoke River a constant companion from Wasena Park to the base of Mill Mountain and beyond.
-If you’re feeling up to it, hike to the top of Mill Mountain and catch a view of the Roanoke Valley, a MUST when in Roanoke.

 Mill Mountain / Blue Ridge Parkway

-If you wish to explore more of the region, keep driving down the Blue Ridge Parkway for more stunning, mountain scenery.
-The parkway goes for almost 500 miles, from the Shenandoah National Park in Afton, Virginia to the Great Smokey Mountains National Park in Cherokee, North Carolina so how far you go is up to you.
-Remember Blowing Rock, North Carolina?
-The Blue Ridge Parkway goes right by it!
+If you wish to explore more of the region, keep driving down the Blue Ridge Parkway for more fantastic, mountain scenery.
+The parkway goes for almost 500 miles, from the Shenandoah National Park in Afton, Virginia to the Great Smoky Mountains National Park in Cherokee, North Carolina so how far you go is up to you.

 Let Me Hear From You

-I would love to hear if this was helpful to you.
-Post me your thoughts or questions in the Comments section below!
+I would love to hear if this 3 day hiking Southwest Virginia itinerary was helpful to you.
+Post me your thoughts or questions in the Comments section below.
+Thank you!